afeld/computing-in-context/test.md

   ```

 - What's wrong with the following code?
+- What are the different kinds of merges?
+Can describe through text and/or visuals.
 - You have the following Dataframes.
 Write the code to merge them.

 **`intros`**